IIIF/api/source/api/extension/navplace/index.md

 *   A Feature has a `type` property with the value "Feature".
 *   A Feature has a property with the name `geometry`.
 The value of the `geometry` property _MUST_ be either a Geometry object as defined in the [Table of Geometric Shapes](#225-table-of-geometric-shapes) or, in the case that the Feature is unlocated, a JSON null value.
 *   A Feature has a property with the name `properties`.
-The value of the `properties` property is an object (any JSON object or a JSON null value).
+The value of the `properties` property is a JSON Object with 0 or more properties.
 For information on using this property to provide information associated with the geographic coordinates, see [Section 3.2](#32-context-considerations-for-geojson-ld-properties).
 *   A Feature _MAY_ have an `id` property.
 For the purposes of this extension, the value of the `id` property _MUST_ be a [commonly used HTTP(S) URI identifier](https://iiif.io/api/presentation/3.0/#61-uri-recommendations).
 The `id` _MAY_ be the URI of a Feature Collection that contains the Feature with a unique fragment on the end.
 The Feature _MAY_ be accessible by the URI.

 #### 2.2.4 Position